Existence and phase structure of random inverse limit measures: Existence and phases of P olya-tree histogram limits

 \subsection{Weak limits of P\'olya-tree histogram systems}

-Second, we formulate a sufficient condition for the parameters $\{(\be_{\vep0},\be_{\vep1}):\vep\in\scrE\}$ such that the corresponding P\'olya tree histogram system has a limit $\Pi$ that is a Radon probability measure on $M^1(\scrX)$ with the weak topology.
-Based on this condition, it is demonstrated that homogeneous P\'olya tree systems with $\be_m^{-1}=O(m^{-1})$ give rise to such weak histogram limits.
+Second, we formulate a sufficient condition for the parameters $\{(\be_{\vep0},\be_{\vep1}):\vep\in\scrE\}$ such that the corresponding P\'olya-tree histogram system has a limit $\Pi$ that is a Radon probability measure on $M^1(\scrX)$ with the weak topology.
+Based on this condition, it is demonstrated that homogeneous P\'olya-tree systems with $\be_m^{-1}=O(m^{-1})$ give rise to such weak histogram limits.
 This rate of growth is lower than required in the sufficient condition of (\cite{Kraft64}), which is elaborated upon in \citep{Ferguson74,Mauldin92,Lavine92} and re-visited in \citep{Ghosal17}. \begin{theorem} Let $\scrX$ be a second countable metrizable space with countable basis $\scrU$, and corresponding dyadic tree $\scrA$ of partitions $\al_m$, $m\geq1$, generated by the basis.
-Let $(\Pi_{\al_m},\varphi_{*,\al_m\al_n})$ be a coherent inverse system of P\'olya tree measures (with parameter $\be=\{\be_\vep:\vep\in\scrE\}$) on the inverse system $(M^1(\scrX_{\al_m}), \varphi_{*\,\al_m\al_n})$.
+Let $(\Pi_{\al_m},\varphi_{*,\al_m\al_n})$ be a coherent inverse system of P\'olya-tree measures (with parameter $\be=\{\be_\vep:\vep\in\scrE\}$) on the inverse system $(M^1(\scrX_{\al_m}), \varphi_{*\,\al_m\al_n})$.
 Assume also that condition~(\ref{property:Ptight}) holds.
 Then there exists a unique Radon probability measure $\Pi$ on $M^1(\scrX)$ with the weak topology, projecting to $\Pi_{\al_m}$ for all $m\geq1$, if,

 The resulting random element $P$ of $M^1(\scrX)$ is in the \emph{absolutely-continuous phase}. \end{theorem} \begin{proof} Condition~(\ref{property:Ptight}) implies the existence of a tightly-Borel probability measure $\Pi'$ on $M^1(\scrX)$ and a corresponding mean measure $G\in M^1(\scrX)$, which serves as our choice of $Q$ in the proof for property~(\ref{property:Pws}).
 Let $\delta>0$ be given.
 For any $L>0$ and every $m\geq1$, Markov's inequality gives,